local-ch/lhs/README.md

 `total_key` key used to determine the total amount of items (e.g. `total`, `totalResults`, etc.).

+In case of paginated resources it's important to know the difference between [count vs. length](#count-vs-length)

 ### Partial Kaminari support

 LHS implements an interface that makes it partially working with Kaminari.